 "You're really doing great!
 Before you know it, you'll be running your own AP System and growing food in your own backyard or school setting.
 In fact, if you're a Teacher, feel free to use this Tutorial with your students complete with the Quizzes.
-Just give us credit.
+Or get our E-Book in pdf Format.
 Now let's discuss the Ratio of Fish to Water."

 Aquaponics 101 Part 6: the Ratio of Fish to Water